h17ao/GraphRAG_good/README.md

-The code is base on an open-source libaraty DGGIMON
+The code is base on an open-source libaraty DIGIMON

 bash run_iter_1.7B.sh to experience Phi-agent